Sarah Zahn, Chair - Executive Committee

-Cobi Jackson is Vice President and Community Development Officer for Oregon and Southwest Washington for Wells Fargo Bank, where she is responsible for the company’s activities related to the Community Reinvestment Act (CRA).
+Cobi Lewis is Vice President and Community Development Officer for Oregon and Southwest Washington for Wells Fargo Bank, where she is responsible for the company’s activities related to the Community Reinvestment Act (CRA).
 Prior to joining Wells Fargo, Cobi worked at the global nonprofit One Economy Corporation serving as the Vice President of National Programs.
 Cobi currently serves on the board of directors for the Portland Housing Center, United Way of Columbia-Willamette, Black United Fund of Oregon, Oregon Women’s Foundation, and Open Meadows Foundation.
 She also serves on the University of Oregon’s Presidents Diversity Council and the Leadership Council for the United Negro College Fund of Pacific NW/Alaska.

 Daniel Steffey has been active in housing and community development work for over 45 years and currently devotes time in an encore career to projects that improve social equity and inclusivity and contribute to sustainable economic development.
-He was responsible for the development and implementation of Portland Mayor Bud Clark’s 12-Point Plan for the Homeless, served as director of the Portland Bureau of Community Development (predecessor to the
+He was responsible for the development and implementation of Portland Mayor Bud Clark’s 12-Point Plan for the Homeless, served as director of the Portland Bureau of Housing and Community Development (predecessor to the

 Portland Housing Bureau) and as Chair of the Multnomah County/Portland Citizens Commission on Homelessness.
 His work has included production or preservation of more than 2,500 units of affordable and special needs housing, employment programs serving people with disabilities and creation of programs in the private sector to improve social equity and increase workforce and supply chain diversity.